Who should not get an over-the-counter hearing aid?

 With the recent FDA approval of over-the-counter (OTC) hearing aids, there has been a lot of excitement about the potential for easier access and lower prices.
 However, the FDA has made it clear that OTC hearing aids are not a one-size-fits-all solution.

 Instead, for some people, the better option is to skip the drugstore hearing aids for professionally fitted hearing aids, aka "prescription" hearing aids.
 These types of hearing aids are available from clinics staffed by audiologists and/or hearing instrument specialists.
-When visiting a hearing clinic, you can expect a comprehensive hearing evaluation and a personalized treatment plan.
+When visiting a hearing clinic, you can expect a comprehensive hearing test and a personalized treatment plan.

 Who should not get OTC hearing aids?